Maximizing Conversion Rates with Effective Customer Review Strategies

 If you do these, you’ll have another great tool to optimize the site to add to your toolbox.

-Editor’s note: This post was originally published on February 10, 2014, and has been updated to reflect new best practices in using customer reviews for improving conversions.
+Editor’s note: This post was originally published on February 10, 2014, and has been updated to reflect new best practices for using customer reviews to improve conversions.